-- Tenacity of the change managers.
+- The tenacity of the change managers.

-- Adaptability to unexpected issues and obstacles with one eye on the prize
+- Adaptability to unexpected issues and obstacles with one eye on the prize.

 There was no mention of an excellent methodology!
 Business change is always about changing the Human Systems in our organisations.
 We have always known this yet we don’t know how to incorporate it into practice.
 Organisations are made up of free-willed human beings who decide rationally and irrationally to join new directions or ways of doing business.
 This is why we encounter unintended consequences, rigidity and mess in the change process.
 Any genuine change agent will tell you that change is messy.
-We need to realise that our structured plans, while necessary stabilising mechanisms, are not the reality of change as it unfolds.
+We need to realise that our structured plans, while necessary stabilising mechanisms are not the reality of change as it unfolds.
 The key to change is successful implementation; the key to implementation lies not in project planning but in orientation to individuals and their dynamics in groups.

 All too often we get involved when organisations are dealing with the aftermath of a change initiative, often following the launch of business transformation programmes supported by large consulting and strategy houses that did not live up to expectations.
 These organisations were not blind to the challenges of managing change, and many had been advised on, and followed, the well-researched and respected approaches to change, for example: